Frequently Asked Questions

 Why haven’t I heard about this?

 It’s a common misconception that the only investments allowed in a retirement account are stocks, CDs, and mutual funds.
-The truth is that broader investment options have been available to the public since the inception of the IRA in 1975.

 Can my IRA be sued?